-Effective August 26, 2013 (based on House Bill 3468 - Texas College-Readiness Assessment and Placement) the new TSI Assessment will be the only accepted placement exam and all test scores taken prior to this date will no longer be valid for first time in college students.
+Effective August 26, 2013 (based on House Bill 3468 - Texas College-Readiness Assessment and Placement) the new TSI Assessment will be the only accepted placement exam and all test scores taken prior to this date will no longer be valid for the first time in college students.

-The TSI Exam is a computerized test that will evaluate reading, writing, and math skills to determine placement into college courses.
-It is required for most students who will be first time in college students at the Alamo Colleges District.
-The identification and adherence to basic skills in these three areas are essential to insure that students enter Northeast Lakeview College with the academic preparation necessary for success.
+The TSI Exam is a computerized test that will evaluate reading, writing, and math skills to determine placement in college courses.
+It is required for most students who will be the first time in college students at the Alamo Colleges District.
+The identification and adherence to basic skills in these three areas are essential to ensure that students enter Northeast Lakeview College with the academic preparation necessary for success.
 The Texas Higher Education Coordinating Board has approved the TSI Exam as the official exam for the Texas Success Initiative (TSI) required assessment testing.

 Prior to taking the New TSI Exam Texas House Bill 4.55 mandates the following:

 An institution shall provide to the student a Pre-Assessment Activity that addresses at a minimum

 - The importance of assessment in a student's academic career.

 - Provide sample questions in all disciplinary Areas.

 - Offer information on developmental education options including course-pairing, non-course base, modular, and other non-conventional interventions.